CyberMiles/smart_contracts/CryptoKittiesTravis/README.md

-The open source code the game can be found: <[https://ethfiddle.com/09YbyJRfiI](https://ethfiddle.com/09YbyJRfiI)>
+The open source code for the game can be found: <[https://ethfiddle.com/09YbyJRfiI](https://ethfiddle.com/09YbyJRfiI)>